 The purpose of the new Short Course, Workshop and Symposia Funding Program is to stimulate the development and hosting of short courses, workshops or symposia on any topic that falls within or is related to the scope of COAST.
 The short course, workshop or symposia should promote inquiry, learning, and analysis with the intent to increase the knowledge base and expertise of CSU faculty members and students in particular.

-The application period for AY 2017-18 is currently closed while we review pending applications.
-Please check back for updates in November 2017 and contact staff with any inquiries (email@example.com).
+The application period for AY 2017-18 is closed.
+Please contact staff with any inquiries (email@example.com).

 2017-18 Short Course, Workshop and Symposia Program RFP (updated 9/22/17)2017-18 Proposal Cover Page2017-18 Proposal Signature PagesPrior Funding Report Form